mattermost-community/mattermost-plugin-agenda/README.md

 - Mark items as resolved or queue for next week.
 - Queue a post using a menu option in the post dot menu.
-- Handle multiple meeting days in a week.
 - Handle time in meeting schedule.

 ## Contributing